-Hernia mesh manufacturers recalled more than 211,000 units of hernia mesh.
+Hernia mesh manufacturers have recalled more than 211,000 units of hernia mesh from 2005 to March 2018.
 Manufacturers recalled the hernia mesh after people reported failures and organ injuries following surgery.
 The U.S. Food and Drug Administration blamed recalled mesh for some of the worst complications.

 If you or a loved one suffered complications or injury after hernia mesh surgery, you may have legal options.